Create your first agent

 Step 5: Give it a name, a description and share it with your team

-1. In the dust web app: Simple call your assistant be beginning your message with@YOUR_ASSISTANT_NAME in the Dust web app to use it.
+1. In the dust web app: Simply call your agent by beginning your message with@YOUR_AGENT_NAME in the Dust web app to use it.

 2. In Slack:

-1. Call you assistant from Slack with @dust +YOUR_ASSISTANT_NAMEbefore your message.
+1. Call you agent from Slack with @dust +YOUR_AGENT_NAMEbefore your message.

-2. Link your assistant to a Slack channel.
-Everytime @dust is called in the Slack channel, your assistant will answer (instead of the generic @dust assistant)
+2. Link your agent to a Slack channel.
+Everytime @dust is called in the Slack channel, your agent will answer (instead of the generic @dust agent)

-3. In Zapier: Using your assistant in Zapier
+3. In Zapier: Using your agent in Zapier

 Best practices

-• 1️⃣ The more data you give access to an assistant, the lower the chance of retrieving the correct information.
+• 1️⃣ The more data an agent has access to, the lower the chance of retrieving the correct information.

-• 2️⃣ You can "chain" assistant to complete more complex tasks.
+• 2️⃣ You can "chain" agents in a conversation to complete more complex tasks.

-• 3️⃣ Invest some time in your assistant's instructions: test different prompts and models and keep iterating.
-Good instructions make a the difference between poor and great results.
+• 3️⃣ Invest some time in your agent's instructions: test different prompts and models and keep iterating.
+Good instructions make the difference between poor and great results.

 Good to know